create3000/x_ite/docs/_posts/components/NURBS/NurbsPositionInterpolator.md

 NurbsPositionInterpolator describes a 3D NURBS curve and outputs interpolated position values.

-The NurbsPositionInterpolator node belongs to the **NURBS** component and its default container field is *children.* It is available from X3D version 3.0 or higher.
+The NurbsPositionInterpolator node belongs to the **NURBS** component level **1** and its default container field is *children.* It is available from X3D version 3.0 or higher.

 ## Hierarchy